 Oh, we do like to be beside the seaside!
-Especially when the British autumn is drawing in and Christmas looks like being cancelled.
-We have handpicked five rather special, smaller communities on Spain’s Mediterranean coast, where you’ll find a warm welcome.
+Check out these five rather special smaller communities on Spain’s Mediterranean coast, where you’ll find a warm welcome and an exciting buzz.

-Start looking now and you could be a homeowner by summer!
-Don’t miss your free guide, How to Buy a Holiday Home in Spain.
+Start looking for properties now and you could be a Spanish homeowner by summer!
+Download your free guide, How to Buy a Holiday Home in Spain.

 Sant Feliu de Guixols, Catalonia

 The Costa Brava welcomes people from all over the world and is well versed in the tastes and requirements foreign buyers demand.